Coconut Stick Summer Rain

 - Silky organic cornstarch soothes skin and absorbs perspiration

-- Essential oil blend has antibacterial properties to help prevent odor
+- The organic essential oil blend has antibacterial properties to help prevent odor

 Our natural deodorants combat odor and wetness without harmful chemicals.
 Some of the students at Chagrin Yoga, in Chagrin Falls, Ohio, are fans of our products, especially our organic deodorants.
 Thank you to the students and studio for allowing us to film one of their classes as part of our video.
 Namaste!